lucas-carmo/METiS/readme.md

 ### Running
 METiS is a CLI software.
-To run it in Windows, open a PowerShell window and type:
+To run it on Windows, open a PowerShell window and type:

 `& "Path\to\METis\executable.exe" "Path\to\test_case.txt"`